Frankfort wins state title for the first time since 1988, beats Independence 8-0

 With the bases loaded, he hit a soft line drive to left center that dropped in for a two-run single to put Frankfort up 2-0.

-In the bottom of the second, Lanson Orndorf, Blake Jacobs and Cam Lynch drew three straight walks.
+In the bottom of the second, Lanson Orndorf, Jacobs and Cam Lynch drew three straight walks.

 Jacobs and Lynch each took first on four pitches, loading the bases for Jacob Nething.

-"It helps me out a lot," Lynch said of pitching with an early lead.
+"It helps me out a lot," Frankfort's starting pitcher Lynch said of pitching with an early lead.
 "They come through for me every single day.
 I'm very confident on the mound with them hitting.
 Even if we start out slow, I know they're gonna start it back up."

 Frankfort then pulled off a double steal with Lynch stealing second while Jacobs swiped home to go up 4-0.